Thrinax radiata: Description

 Like all palms, this species grows thick and low to the ground before sending its meristem vertical, gaining the form of a slender tree.

 This species has no crownshaft and the canopy appears to emerge directly from the trunk.
 On average this species reaches a height of 20 feet.
 It has large compoundly segmented leaves which are 4 to 5 feet wide and 2.5 feet long.
 The leaves are palmate and divide into segments about halfway down their length with the leaf emerging from the petiole in what is described as a pointed hastula shape.
 The entire canopy consists of between 10 and 20 large leaves and on average gains only 6 inches of height per year.
 The shape of the canopy varies depending on its amount of insolation, with full sun specimens appearing more globular or compact, and shaded specimens having a longer, more spread-out canopy.
 This species can flower when the tree is only 6 feet tall.
 The inflorescences exceed 3 feet in length, arch downwards, and can extend below the frond.
 The flowers are white, bisexual, and occur year-round, with peak production in the spring.
 The resulting fruits, called drupes, are white and can also be seen year round.

 It can be distinguished from the similar-looking genus Coccothrinax by its white drupes, whereas the drupes in Coccothrinax are black or yellow.
 Another distinguishing characteristic of Thrinax are its split leaf bases, while the leaf bases of Coccothrinax are fused.

 Common names

-Commn names include Florida thatch palm, Jamaican thatch, Jamaica thatch palm, chit, silk-top thatch palm, sea thatch palm, and Caribbean thatch palm.
+Common names include Florida thatch palm, Jamaican thatch, Jamaica thatch palm, chit, silk-top thatch palm, sea thatch palm, and Caribbean thatch palm.